 The research team

-> Dr Jonathan Karpelowsky, Liquid Biopsy Research Group Leader, email: Jonathan.Karpelowsky@health.nsw.gov.au
+> Dr Jonathan Karpelowsky, Advanced Molecular Diagnostics team leader, email: Jonathan.Karpelowsky@health.nsw.gov.au

 Jonathan is a Paediatric Surgical Oncologist at the Children’s Hospital at Westmead and Conjoint Associate Professor at the University of Sydney.
 He dedicates his clinical career to improving the outcomes of children and adolescents with solid tumours.
 Understanding the clinical challenges in treating cancer enables him to ask translational questions in order to improve the care of these patients.
 Through his basic science work on liquid biopsies he is hoping to translate this exciting novel technology to impact on treatment paradigms in children with solid tumours.